asean-rssa/tf_azure_deployment/adb-exfiltration-protection/README.md

 `Policy Attached: if a sep policy will be attached to f/w subnet.`

+Can we use firewall and also service endpoint policy on firewall subnet together?

 | Firewall | Service Endpoint | Policy Attached | Connection Result                              | Granular Outbound Control                                          |
 | -------- | ---------------- | --------------- | ---------------------------------------------- | ------------------------------------------------------------------ |
 | No       | No               | No              | Cannot Connect to any storage                  | N.A.                                                               |